 Dr Kirsti Abbott

 Program Leader - UNE Discovery - Faculty of Science, Agriculture, Business and Law; School of Science and Technology

 Kirsti leads UNE Discovery, a project that aims to attract, engage and inspire children and families in our communities through Discovery spaces, both on the UNE campus and mobile.
 We are creating spaces for growth, where curiosity, confidence, creativity, collaboration and a can-do attitude is fostered from an early age.

-She can help you to connect with UNE’s outreach & engagement program, including the Natural History Museum, ConocoPhillips Science Experience in January each year, Science & Engineering Challenge in March, HSC Booster Days in June, Far Out Science and GRASS events in October & November.
+She can help you to connect with UNE’s outreach & engagement initiatives, including the Natural History Museum, ConocoPhillips Science Experience in January each year, Science & Engineering Challenge in March, HSC Booster Days in June, Far Out Science and GRASS events in November.

 You can listen to Kirsti talk about ants and other creepy but curious invertebrate stories….

 …. on Creepy But Curious, ABC New England Northwest radio

 .... and participate in School of Ants Australia

 - Graduate Certificate of Higher Education, Monash University